 What we don’t: A bit heavy and bulky for an all-rounder.

 U.K.-based Mountain Equipment isn’t a household name in the U.S., but it’s starting to gain traction.
 One of the reasons is they make a great product—their Lhotse jacket can stand up to just about anything in terms of weather protection and build quality.
-This shell is designed as an all-rounder for various uses like mountaineering, skiing, and winter trekking, and features a familiar mix of 40- and 80-denier Gore-Tex Pro, a helmet-compatible hood with a tall collar, and pit zips.
-In addition, the Lhotse is known for having a great fit: it’s cut long to accommodate a harness and offers plenty of space for layering without impacting mobility.
+This shell is designed as an all-rounder for various uses like mountaineering, skiing, and winter trekking, and it features a familiar mix of 40- and 80-denier Gore-Tex Pro, a helmet-compatible hood with a tall collar, and pit zips.
+In addition, the Lhotse is known for having a great fit: It's cut long to accommodate a harness and offers plenty of space for layering without impacting mobility.

 Despite its one-jacket-quiver intentions, the Lhotse is less of an all-rounder than our top picks.
-The durable sections of 80-denier fabric and three large zippered pockets add bulk and weight, and we think there are better values to be had (even Arc'teryx's premium Beta AR will save you almost $150).
-And a downside for those in the U.S. is availability: there aren’t nearly as many retailers selling Mountain Equipment as competitors like Arc’teryx, Outdoor Research, and Patagonia.
+The durable sections of 80-denier fabric and three large zippered pockets add bulk and weight, and we think there are better values to be had (even Arc'teryx's premium Beta AR will save you $150).
+And a downside for those in the U.S. is availability: There aren’t nearly as many retailers selling Mountain Equipment as competitors like Arc’teryx, Outdoor Research, and Patagonia.
 But given the quality of their product, we’re hopeful that changes soon.

 See the Men's Mountain Equipment Lhotse See the Women's Mountain Equipment Manaslu